-The slight casualty rate (per 100 million vehicle kilometres) has reduced from an annual average during 2004-2008 of 35.2 to 20 in the year 2014 (table 4).
+The slight casualty rate (per 100 million vehicle kilometres) has reduced from an annual average during 2004-2008 of 35.2 to 19.6 in the year 2016 (table 4).
 The 5-year moving average (graph 4) also indicates an overall downward trend.
-This represents a reduction of 43% on the 2004-2008 average by the year 2014.
-Analysis of these casualties shows them to predominantly involve an injury to a car driver or passenger and cognisance of this will be taken when considering future road safety initiatives and measures.
+This represents a reduction of 44% on the 2004-2008 average by the year 2016.
+Analysis of these casualties shows them to primarily involve an injury to an adult car driver or passenger and cognisance of this will be taken when considering future road safety initiatives and measures.

-f Cost to Society
+f) Cost to Society

-Although significant casualty reduction has been achieved, 36 people killed or seriously injured in Dundee during 2014 is still far too high a figure.
-The cost to society in economic terms through lost output, medical costs, pain, suffering, emergency service costs and damage to property for these 36 injuries is of the order of £10.4 million.
+Although significant casualty reduction has been achieved, 1 person killed and 28 people seriously injured in Dundee during 2016 is still too high a figure.
+The cost to society in economic terms through lost output, medical costs, pain, suffering, emergency service costs and damage to property for these 29 injuries is of the order of £7.5 million.
 In addition it must be remembered that there is real human grief and suffering experienced not only by those injured but also by friends and families.
 Furthermore, the perception of danger given by the occurrence of this number of casualties can provide a barrier to people's mobility and quality of life.

-For all these reasons, it is essential that the excellent progress made in reducing casualties to date must be continued.
+For all these reasons, it is essential that the excellent progress made in reducing casualties to date must be continued